hseritt/simple-rest-api-server/README.md

 Install Python 3.8.1 using pyenv (see the Pyenv section on this page for notes on how to install pyenv: https://dev.prodigi.us/post/python-package-and-version-management/).

-Go into the folder and set up a virtualenv with Pyenv.

-Install the required packages using `pip install -r requirements.txt`.
+`$ pyenv install 3.8.1 # Install Python 3.8.1`
+`$ pyenv virtualenv rest-api-server # Set up a virtual environment called rest-api-server` `$ pyenv local rest-api-server # Designates this space as virtual environment container` `$ pip install -r requirements.txt # Installs necessary packages`

-## Run
+## Run rest-api-server

-Simple:

-`python manage.py runserver`
+`$ python manage.py runserver`

+## View Rest API Response

+In a browser go to http://localhost:8000/api/events